lfigu042/CNT-livestream/README.md

 ```
 note: make sure to add the /video_feed to the string.

-Repeat the 'run locally' instructions where the livestream should now work. (still dont end ngrok)
+Repeat the 'run locally' instructions where the livestream should now work. (still don't end ngrok)

 # Set up Heroku
 Create <a href="http://www.heroku.com/">Heroku</a> account.